-I’m excited to join Monmouth College as an assistant professor of political science this year.
+I’m in my second year at Monmouth College as an assistant professor of political science.
 I earned my Ph.D. from the University of Michigan and a B.A. in journalism and political science from the University of Wisconsin.
 Before Monmouth, I held a postdoc at George Washington University’s School of Media & Public Affairs.

 My teaching and research cover American politics, focusing on public opinion, communication, psychology, and research methods.
-This year, I am teaching American Politics, Public Opinion, and Congress.
+This year, I am teaching American Politics, Political Psychology, and Senior Seminar.
 My research has appeared in several peer-reviewed journals in political science, communication, and psychology.
 This work often involves communication experiments, measurement innovation, and the intersection of politics with aggression in the U.S. and abroad.
-My next big project is a new book linking voting and violence during and after the American Civil War.
+My next big project is a new book linking partisanshipand violence during and after the American Civil War.

-In the next year, I plan to work with Moot Court, pre-law advising, and the Midwest Matters poll at MC, and I will be singing with the Galesburg Community Choir in my free time.
+This year, I'm working on Moot Court, pre-law advising, the Midwest Matters poll at MC, and serving as interim department chair, and I am singing with the Galesburg Community Choir.

 Selected Research and/or Creative Work:nkalmoe.wordpress.com